Polariton-Enhanced Exciton Transport: Backscattering at high in-plane momentum

-{\bf Backscattering at high in-plane momentum.} As mentioned above, a significant population of highly excitonic polaritons can be seen with momentum in the direction back toward the pump spot, as seen in Figure \ref{fig:NvK}(a).
+As mentioned above, a significant population of bottleneck excitons can be seen with momentum in the direction back toward the pump spot.
+Figure \ref{fig:EvK_highK} shows data similar to those in Figure \ref{fig:EvK}, but with the sample rotated in the opposite direction and at a greater angle ($\theta = -40^\circ$).
+This allowed for collection up to $64^\circ$ external emission angle.
+Since these data are for negative momenta collected on the positive side of the pump spot, they correspond to backscattered bottleneck excitons traveling back toward the pump.
+They clearly show that this population is narrowly peaked and not a continuous distribution cut off by the numerical aperture of the optics.
+A similar population on the opposite side and with opposite momentum is also visible in Figure \ref{fig:EvK}(a).

 The momentum of this backscattered population increases with increasing distance away from the pump spot.
-As discussed in the Supplementary Information, this effect is also seen in the opposite direction.
 We do not fully understand this process, but we note that backscattered populations have been reported in similar samples under similar experimental conditions \cite{Ballarini2017}.
 This phenomenon could possibly be explained by the self interference of a population of polaritons with the positive and negative effective diffusive masses corresponding to momenta below and above the lower inflection point, respectively \cite{Colas2016}.
-We have measured the LP population out to $64^\circ$ external emission angle, and have found that the peaking of the backscattered emission is not an artifact of the cutoff of the numerical aperture of our measurements.
+It is also possible that bright soliton states could explain the observed backscattering.
+The bottleneck excitons populate the negative mass region of the LP dispersion that supports bright solitons \cite{EgorovSolitonsPRL2009}.
+Furthermore, backward flowing emission has been recently observed due to Cherenkov radiation from bright polarition solitons \cite{SkryabinNatComm2017}.
+While the present work differs in that we use non-resonant excitation, it is possible that bright solitons are still formed since the pumping populates states that support them.

+Another interesting effect can be seen in Figure \ref{fig:EvK_highK}: At large enough distance from the pump spot, the $k_\|$ of the population brings it near to where the distributed Bragg reflector (DBR) stop band dips cross the LP energy band (see Figure \ref{fig:DBRdip}).
+Figure \ref{fig:EvK_highK}(b) shows where the population begins to couple with the stop band dip, and Figure \ref{fig:EvK_highK}(c) shows the position at which it begins to heavily overlap.
+The PL intensity is greatly increased due to the new decay channel available to these highly excitonic polaritons, indicating a greatly decreased lifetime.
+Figure \ref{fig:EvK_highK}(d) shows the point where the peak momentum of the population matches the crossing point.
+The assumption that the LP lifetime is dependent upon the cavity fraction clearly breaks down for this $k_\|$ range, beginning around $5.5~\mu\mathrm{m}^{-1}$.